 In addition, the legal provisions for dealing with new technologies frequently are not congruent with the needs in practical application.
 A tense relationship has developed out of this: it is the task of normative analyses and legal political equilibrium to identify and resolve conflicting interests.

 Security in the Internet means more than just legal security for authorities and citizens.
 It is also the task of the state to provide functioning, integral information and communications networks and to guarantee confidential individual communication - for example in digital identity management as a prerequisite for accessing e-government products.
-As a regulating authority setting the framework, the state also has responsibility for infrastructure as well.
-The key research topic of "digital security architecture" addresses questions of IT security from a regulatory and technical point of view and develops specific areas of application.
+As a regulating authority setting the framework, the state also has a responsibility for a trustworthy infrastructure as well.
+The key research topic of "Digital Security Architecture" addresses questions of IT security from a regulatory and technical point of view and develops specific areas of application.

 The following projects cluster around this core research topic:

 - Digital police law and digital security

 - Legal aspects of security in urban spaces (legal framework of digital preparation, observation and accompaniment of demonstrations and parades in the public sphere on the basis of decision-support systems)

 - eIDAS and blockchain technology

 Note: The text on this home page is copyrighted.
 It is taken verbatim or based on Martini, "Digitalisierung als Herausforderung und Chance für Staat und Verwaltung"